lateplate/lateplate.github.io/_posts/2013-02-28-change-and-happiness.md

 ---
 layout: post
 title: Change and happiness
+type: default
 ---
 Today I had some time to reflect on the changes I made in the past two months.
 I came to a simple conclusion: Life isn't just good.
 It's great.

 The reason is astoundingly simple.
 I recognized a part of my life that made me unhappy and changed it.
 For me that was work.

 Work is a huge part of our lives.
 It consumes (at least) 40% of our non-sleeping hours a week.
 That's a lot of time to spend being unhappy.